tdsrse/new-shizoval/README.md

 * `R`   - teleport shells on enemy(clumsy)

 # How to use Clumsy?
-1. activated it in menu
+1. Activated it in menu
 2. Choose some enemy in tab(just press on nickname)
 3. Start save shells(just shooting)
 4.  press `R` when u want kill your enemy